-- Data from the National GP Patient Survey showed patients rated the practice higher than others for several aspects of care. - Patients said they were treated with compassion, dignity and respect and they were involved in decisions about their care and treatment. - Information for patients about the services available was easy to understand and accessible. - We saw staff treated patients with kindness and respect, and maintained patient and information confidentiality.
+• Data from the National GP Patient Survey showed patients rated the practice comparable to others for aspects of care.
+Good

+- Patients said they were treated with compassion, dignity and respect and they were involved in decisions about their care and treatment. - Information for patients about the services available was easy to understand and accessible. - We saw staff treated patients with kindness and respect, and maintained patient and information confidentiality.

 Are services responsive to people's needs?
+GOOD